hlhull/Colloodle/README.md

 - Notifications and badges sometimes display and sometimes don’t.
 One phone in the group did not get badges or the completed drawing notifications.
 (This phone still got invitation notifications).
 - The status bar is squished on iOS.
 - The app’s UI is not optimized for tablets.
 However, it still can be used on a tablet.
+- If someone closes the app while they were working on a random drawing, that drawing will be stuck waiting for them until they go back into the app and either finish the drawing or navigate back to the home page.
+Possible fix: implement some kind of timer that automatically moves the drawing back into the next() list and the user back to the homepage after x time?
+As it is now, that drawing can never be completed if that user does not go back on the app.

 ## Next steps: